Denis Pasler: Family

 His father, Vladimir Yemilievich, was a major entrepreneur in the city of Severouralsk, the owner of the transport business.
 He died in June 2017.

 In an interview with RIA Novosti, Pasler said that his father worked as a loader driver, being at two jobs, and his mother worked in the city sports committee.
 He stated that he himself began to work very early, at the age of 14 he unloaded wagons with friends.

 His brother, Vladimir, was formerly a member of the Severouralsk City Duma and was the commercial director of Severouralsky Concrete Concrete Plant LLC, and now vice-mayor of Severouralsk.

 His younger brother, Ivan, has been working in the gas industry for many years.
 As of August 2020, he held the positions of Deputy General Director and Chief Engineer of Ekaterinburggaz JSC.

-His first wife, Larisa, was a former athlete, played for the Uralochka volleyball club.
+His first wife, Larisa Pasler, was a former athlete, played for the Uralochka volleyball club.
 In the first marriage, he had two sons, Mikhail and Denis.
 The couple separated in 2013, and the children live with their mother.

 The current wife, Yelena Gertz, has a medical education, worked as a cosmetologist, and now is a media manager, editor and publisher.
 The couple has three children: Yelena's son and daughter from her first marriage and a joint young son.